remadrivan/bitcoin/README.md

+# bitcoin
-# bitcoin payment network and kind of e-money
+payment network and kind of e-money

+#£ecture